 You will visit Clonard Martyrs Memorial garden in Bombay Street in the black taxi cab tour.
 Bombay Street in Belfast is where some say the modern troubles began, when Catholics were burnt out of their homes.
 This is also where the Provisional IRA was formed.
 Each section of this garden will be explained in detail and the reasons it exists.

-The next stop on the tour will be Sinn Fein press office, which is the site of the iconic Bobby Sands mural.
-You will hear about the history of the Irish hunger strike in the Maze Prison in 1981.
+The next stop on the tour will be Sinn Fein press office, which is the site of one of the most iconic Falls Road murals of the Bobby Sands mural.
+You will hear about the history of Bobby Sands and the Irish hunger strike in the Maze Prison in 1981.

-The final stop will be the International Wall, where you will see a variety of different murals.
+The final stop will be the International Wall, where you will see a variety of different murals in Belfast.
 The murals have a general theme of ‘highlighting oppression’ – from the race riots in America in 1969 to current events in Palestine.

 Prices start from £47 for 1 – 2 people.